- Analytical Facilities

 OC 440 - Biological Oceanography.
 This course is now taught during Spring term by Drs.
 Byron Crump (even years) or Yvette Spitz (odd years) and by Dr. Maria Kavanaugh in the Summer at the Hatfield Marine Science Center in Newport.

 OEAS 520 - The Solid Earth.
 This course is an introduction to earth science for graduate students entering the MRM and OEAS programs at OSU.
 Although it mostly covers marine geology, we do talk about whole planet and terrestrial processes as well.
 Our focus is on the sedimentary record and what it tells us about Earth history.
-It is part of the CEOAS 'Three Earth' sequence and is now taught in the Winter by Dr. Joe Stoner and others.
+It is part of the CEOAS 'Three Earth' sequence.

 OC 648 - Marine Benthic Ecology.
 This course has been discontinued.
-Much of the material is now covered in OC 657, Sediment Biogeochemistry, taught by Distinguished Professor Clare Reimers in Winter term of odd years.
+Much of the material is now covered in OC 657, Sediment Biogeochemistry, taught by Distinguished Professor Clare Reimers in alternating years.